 Efficient contract administration ensures that the contract requirements are satisfied, the goods and services are delivered in a timely manner, and the financial interests of the County are protected.
 Effective contract administration minimizes or eliminates problems and potential claims and disputes.

 3. Contract Modifications.

-Section Nineteen, subsection 3 of the Procurement Ordinance dictates the requirements pertaining to modifications and amendments to Contracts, Work Orders, Change Orders, Purchase Orders, and the termination of contracts and is further outlined below.
-The County Manager, as needed, may request for all modifications to be presented to the Board through a stand-alone executive summary.
+Section Nineteen, subsection 3 dictates the requirements pertaining to modifications and amendments to Contracts, Work Orders, Change Order and Purchase Orders and the termination of contracts and is further outlined as follows: